gingertris/Tris-Field/README.md

 # Commands

+## Important Commands
-`/register <username> EU|NA`
+- `/register <username> EU|NA`

   Register to use this service.
 Username must be unique.

-`/create “Team Name”`
+- `/create “Team Name”`

     Creates a team, sets person who ran command as Captain

-`/invite @User`
+- `/invite @User`

     Invites @User to your team.
 You can only invite players of the same region as you to your team.

-You need to be the Captain of your team to use this command.
+    *You need to be the Captain of your team to use this command.*

-`/join`
+- `/join`

     Lists invites.
 Button for each invite, press button to join team.

-Command will fail if you are already in a team.

-`/clear`
+- `/clear`

     Clears all invites.

-`/leave`
+- `/leave`

     Leave team.

-You cannot leave a team you are captain of. `/transfer` ownership of the team to someone else before leaving.
+    *You cannot leave a team you are captain of. `/transfer` ownership of the team to someone else before leaving.*

+- `/report <match id> <Win|Loss>`

+    Report match score.

+## Team Management *(Captain only Commands)*
-`/transfer @User`
+- `/transfer @User`

     Transfers ownership of team to @User.
 If not Captain of a team, this command fails.

-You need to be the Captain of your team to use this command.

-`/delete`
+- `/delete`

     Delete team.

-You must be the captain of a team to delete it.

-`/rename “New Team Name”`
+- `/rename “New Team Name”`

     Renames team to a new team name.

-You need to be the Captain of your team to use this command.

-`/kick @User`
+- `/kick @User`

     Kicks @User from team.

-You need to be the Captain of your team to use this command.

-`/report`

-Report match score.

-*How?
-Gives user a message with a Win button and a Loss button.
-When one team reports, bot can message the captain of the other team asking to confirm the score, with its own interaction.*
+## Other Commands

-`/info @User`
+- `/info @User`

     Gives you player information.
 If `@User` is omitted, it gives you your own information.
-Currently only region and team.

-`/team "Team name"`
+- `/team "Team name"`

     Gives you information on a team.
 If `"Team name"` is omitted, it gives you information on your own team.
-Captain, team members, region, division and rating.

-`/pings on|off`
+- `/pings on|off`

     Toggle pings for queue.

 ## Mod Commands

-`/setdiv "Team name" <division>`
+- `/setdiv "Team name" <division>`

     Change the division of a team.

-`/undo <match id>`
+- `/undo <match id>`

     Undo a match.